Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Methods

 \subsection{Real Signals}

 In addition to synthetic experiments, we evaluate each model on diverse tasks involving real-world 2D images and 3D volumes.
 These experiments assess the models’ ability to overfit, generalize, and solve inverse problems with natural signals.
-We use 10 images from DIV2K \citep{Agustsson_2017_CVPR_Workshops} to test image overfitting, $4\times$ super-resolution for height and width, and denoising at two different levels of Gaussian noise.
-We use a 2D chest CT scan from \citet{clark2013cancer} to evaluate performance in a classic underdetermined inverse problem, in which the task is to recover an image from undersampled X-ray projections.
+We use 10 images from DIV2K \citep{Agustsson_2017_CVPR_Workshops} to test image overfitting, $4\times$ super-resolution, and denoising at two different levels of Gaussian noise.
+We use 7 CT scans, including a 2D chest CT scan from \citet{clark2013cancer} and 6 CT scans from the Generalizable Dose Prediction for Heterogeneous Multi-Cohort and Multi-Site Radiotherapy Planning challenge at AAPM 2025 \cite{gao2025automatingrtplanningscale}, to evaluate performance in a classic underdetermined inverse problem, in which the task is to recover an image from undersampled X-ray projections.
 We evaluate volumetric performance using the occupancy function and surface of the 3D Stanford Dragon \cite{curless1996volumetric}.
 On both of these 3D signals we test both volume overfitting and super-resolution.
 Our real-data signals and tasks are summarized in the bottom half of \Cref{tab:signals}, with further details provided in \Cref{app:real signals}.